 What you need to know is that if you are injured as a passenger in a car, then you have rights and path to seek medical and financial help.

-Every case is different, but there is the opportunity for poor driving and negligence in every car accident.
+Every case is different, but there is an opportunity for poor driving and negligence in every car accident.
 Knowing where to go and the resources you have at your fingertips is the first step in moving forward and getting better.

-Read our guide on how to protect yourself by doing these top five things if you are injured in the car of someone else
+Read our guide on how to protect yourself by doing these top five things if you are injured in the car of someone else.

 Tip #1: Seek Medical Treatment

 First things first: No matter what, go seek medical treatment.
 If your case turns into a lawsuit, the other side will try to claim that you were not seriously injured if you do not seek medical treatment.

 This is considered a refusal of treatment.
 It only works in your best interest to have an examination and have a doctor make the ruling on your injuries.
 Tell the doctor everything you are feeling and ask to have X-rays, as it is possible to experience serious internal injuries that are not visible at first.

 Also, know that you can continue going back to the doctor.
 Some injuries do not appear for serval days or weeks — or they turn into chronic pain that is irreversible.
 By documenting your journey of recovery, you are protecting yourself and providing evidence for the physical and emotional turmoil you may experience because of someone else’s driving.